hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 The following arguments are supported:

-* `auto_recovery` - (Optional) The automatic recovery behavior of the Instance.
-Can be `"default"` or `"dedicated"`.
-See [Recover your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-recover.html) for more details.
 * `block_device_mappings` - (Optional) Specify volumes to attach to the instance besides the volumes specified by the AMI.
   See [Block Devices](#block-devices) below for details.
 * `capacity_reservation_specification` - (Optional) Targeting for EC2 capacity reservations.
 See [Capacity Reservation Specification](#capacity-reservation-specification) below for more details.